Maximum likelihood estimation for mechanistic network models: Methods

-We obtained the human protein-protein interaction network described in \cite{luck2020} from \cite{interactome2021}.
-This is the largest and most recent protein-protein interactome obtained from human beings.
-The original HuRI graph contained 8,272 nodes and 52,548 edges.
+To test our approach on an empirical network, we obtained the human protein-protein interaction network described in \cite{luck2020} from \cite{interactome2021}.
+This is the largest and most recent protein-protein interactome obtained from humans.
+The obtained Human Reference Interactome (HuRI) graph contained 8,272 nodes and 52,548 edges.
 We deleted 480 self-loops because the DMC model does not allow for them, yielding 52,068 edges.
 Then we sampled $p = 0.05,0.10,\dotsc,0.90,0.95$ of the nodes from HuRI uniformly at random and ran the Minimize $Y(u,v)$ algorithm on each induced subgraph.
 We also ran the Minimize $Y(u,v)$ algorithm on the complete HuRI graph.

 We also obtained protein-protein interaction networks for the following organisms from the STRING database \cite{szklarczyk2018}: \textit{C. elegans}, \textit{D. melanogaster}, \textit{E. coli}, and \textit{S. cerevisiae}.
 For each of these four organisms, we downloaded the dataset labeled ``protein network data (scored links between proteins)'' which contained only physical links.
 We removed self loops and links with combined confidence scores less than or equal to 700.
-Then we ran Minimize $Y(u,v)$ on the twelve resulting graphs.
+Then we ran Minimize $Y(u,v)$ on the resulting graphs.

 For the HuRI graph and the four STRING graphs, we sampled ten percent of the nodes uniformly at randomed and ran Minimize $Y(u,v)$ on the induced subgraph.
 Using the estimates of $q_m$ and $q_c$ from each subgraph, we generated a DMC graph with the same number of nodes and ran Minimize $Y(u,v)$ on it as well.